nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The robot was unable to drop all the chips in the correct location on every competition run.
 A table showing all points scored is shown in the feeding section under the shall statements.

 - The project was rescoped to remove duck storage and therefore did not collect and store any ducks.
-They will instead be pushed to the recycle area.
+They were instead be pushed to the recycle area.

 - The robot was unable to flip the light switch during the six competition rounds.
 The python script has been written as well as the video has been made as of March 10, 2023.